Open problems and questions about geodesics: Beyond no conjugate points

 where the infimum is taken over all the functions $f:M\to \Real$ and the maximum is taken over all reals $t$.
 This minimax process depends on the functional $F$, which can be either the total length of the fiber (as considered in \cite{Bal-Sab2010}), or the length of its longest connected component.
 In both cases, a genuine critical fiber is given by a union of closed geodesics on the surface.
 The question above is connected to curvature-free inequalities between the length of these closed geodesics obtained through a minimax process and the area of the surface.

 \margin{We need to introduce the notation $dias_Z(M)$ in this para.}

-Recall that the systole $sys(M,g)$ is the least length of a non trivial closed geodesic.
+Recall that the systole $sys(M,g)$ is the least length of a non-trivial closed geodesic.
 The diastole $dias(M,g)$of a Riemannian closed surface $(M,g)$ is defined as the value obtained by a certain minimax process over the space of one-cycles; see for example \cite{Bal-Sab2010}.
 For the systole, Gromov \cite{Gromov1983} proved the following sharp upper bound:

 where $g$ is the genus of the surface.
 By a result originally due to Croke \cite{Croke1988} and later improved in \cite{Nab-Rot2002}, \cite{Sabourau2004} and \cite{Rotman2006}, for every Riemannian metric $g$ on $S^2$,